-Every now and then Thousand Trails runs a Buy One Get One (BOGO) promo offer on their Camping Zone Pass, but even when they’re not actively showing this offer on their website, you can still probably snag a deal or a couple of extra bonuses.
+Every now and then Thousand Trails runs special promo offers on their Camping Zone Pass, but even when they’re not actively showing an offer on their website, you can still probably snag a deal.
 In this article, we share our tips for how to make a good deal even greater and get more bang for your buck.
 In a nutshell, for just $565 you may get to choose 2 Camping Zones instead of one.
 It’s a fantastic deal and one we highly recommend for anyone considering trying out the Thousand Trails (TT) campground network, but it just may be possible to get a few more perks thrown in.
 Sound good?
 Keep reading…

 The Thousand Trails network is made up of 5 zones – Northwest, SouthWest, Northeast, Southeast and Midwest and offers 80+ locations around the country – click here to view a Map of the 5 Zones.